Skip to content

 If you are a busy professional who violently resents doing laundry, you cannot compromise on automation.
 The single best portable washing machines micro apartments can handle is a fully automatic, top-loading unit (like the Black+Decker or Comfee 0.9 Cu.
 Ft. models).

-These machines operate identically to the massive washers in a lavish suburban home, scaled down to the size of a tall bedside nightstand.
-You load exactly 5 kilograms of dirty clothes, pour in the high-efficiency liquid detergent, and press a highly responsive digital power button.
-The machine automatically fills with water from your sink via a specialized quick-connect adapter (included in the box), passionately agitates the clothes through a full wash, rinse, and violently fast spin cycle.
-Exactly 45 minutes later, it aggressively buzzes to alert you that your load is ready for massive drying power.
+These machines operate similarly to the washers in a larger home, scaled down to the size of a tall bedside nightstand.
+You load roughly 5 kilograms of dirty clothes, pour in the high-efficiency liquid detergent, and press the digital power button.
+The machine fills with water from your sink via a specialized quick-connect adapter (included in the box), agitates the clothes through a full wash, rinse, and fast spin cycle.
+Exactly 45 minutes later, it signals to alert you that your load is ready for drying.

 2. The Twin-Tub Manual Workhorse